 plugin_id_list(self, text) should return the list of plugins inserted and currently used in the markup text.

 replace_plugins(self, text, id_dict) should replace references to plugins in the markup text with new ids.

 Some markups support dynamically rendered output (like macros) which could be rendered every time differently.
-If your markup supports this you can set is_dynamic to True and this will then give users an option to enable rendering of the content every time the page (Markup plugin) is displayed (default value is configured by CMS_MARKUP_RENDER_ALWAYS setting).
+If your markup supports this you can set is_dynamic to True and this will then give users an option to enable rendering of the content every time the page (Markup plugin) is displayed.
 Otherwise the content is rendered only once, when saved.

 A Markup Backend Package should be laid out as follows

 The __init__.py file should either contain the Markup class definition, or should import it from an optional python file in the same directory.
 The optional file may be named anything.